-Set in the shadow of a ruined Norman Castle, the 14th century Guildhall is a place where can you totally immerse yourself in the past.
+Set in the shadow of a ruined Norman castle, the 14th-century Guildhall is a place where pupils can totally immerse themselves in the past.

-The Guildhall benefits from experts in the field of education who have designed classes, activities and learning modules to benefit the changing curriculum.
+The Guildhall team includes experts in the field of education who have designed classes, activities and learning modules suited to the new curriculum.